ClarisAn/student-result-manager/README.md

 6. Set up the PostgreSQL database:

    - Create a new database in PostgreSQL.
-   - Update the database configuration with your PostgreSQL credentials and database information.
+   - Use new Postgres credentials in .env file

 7. Set up database:
    Create the database tables using the provided schemas